Why Do Financial Advisors Fail?

-There are five common reasons financial advisors fail.
+And typically, there are five common reasons financial advisors fail.
 We’ll take an in-depth look at the reasoning behind these common failures and what you can do to avoid making these same mistakes.
 At the end of this article, you’ll know what it takes to make it in this career.

 REASON #1: Financial Advisors Are Too Passive

-However, sharing third-party content on a social media platform will not magically get prospects to line up for your services.
+Sharing third-party content on a social media platform will not magically get prospects to line up for your services.
 If social media is part of your marketing plan as a financial advisor, you will need to find ways to engage with your prospects rather than hoping your posts move them to action.

 Spoiler alert: They won’t.